 Whistleblower rules don’t require a whistleblower to report to the company first, but they encourage doing so by building in certain incentives.
 For example:

-The potential for significant bounties offered pursuant to the whistleblower program could incent more employees to be alert for possible violations, which could mean companies may ultimately have to investigate many more allegations.
-This directly impacts audit committees, given their mandate to oversee whistleblower hotlines.
+The potential for significant bounties offered pursuant to the whistleblower program incents more employees to be alert for possible violations, which can mean companies may ultimately have to investigate many more allegations.
+This directly impacts audit committees, considering they generally oversee the company’s whistleblower process.
 Management should actively encourage employees to report concerns internally — ideally instead of, but at least before, reporting to the SEC — so the company can address any issues.